San Diego Assault Lawyer

 - School employee engaged in work

-Assault and battery with a deadly weapon or with force that is likely to produce great bodily injury can be considered a misdemeanor or a felony, depending on outside factors and the overall situation.
-If you are accused of assault and battery at the felony level, it is a much more serious offense that can result in a prison sentence and heavy fines.
+Assault with a deadly weapon Assault and battery with a deadly weapon or with force that is likely to produce great bodily injury can be considered a misdemeanor or a felony, depending on outside factors and the overall situation.
+If you are accused of assault and battery at the felony level, it is a much more serious offense that can have you facing as much as a ten thousand dollar fine and four years in prison.